Diagnosing some common problems using Logs¶

 Common mechanical failures include a motor or ESC failure (including ESC sync failures), the propeller breaking or coming off, etc. These appear in the log as a sudden divergence in the desired roll and pitch vs the vehicle’s actual roll and pitch.
 This divergence is visible by graphing the ATT message’s DesRoll vs Roll, DesPitch vs Pitch and to a lesser extent DesYaw vs Yaw.

 In the example above the vehicle’s actual roll (“Roll”) closely follows the desired roll (“DesRoll”) for the first part of the log but then suddenly diverges.
-The flight controller wanted the roll to remain level (“Roll” = 0) but it was unable to likely meaning there was a mechanical failure.
-This is very different from a software failure in which the flight controller freaked out and for some strange reason suddenly wanted the copter up-side-down because in such cases the DesRoll would be also be crazy and actual Roll would follow.
+The autopilot wanted the roll to remain level (“Roll” = 0) but it was unable to likely meaning there was a mechanical failure.
+This is very different from a software failure in which the autopilot freaked out and for some strange reason suddenly wanted the copter up-side-down because in such cases the DesRoll would be also be crazy and actual Roll would follow.

 Tlogs contain the same data.
 Compare NAV_CONTROLLER_OUTPUT’s nav_roll (desired roll) and nav_pitch (desired pitch) to ATTITUDE.roll (actual roll) and pitch (actual pitch).